SysKitTeam/docs-spconsultant/faq/troubleshooting/errors-while-loading-server-information.md

 ### Problem

-While trying to load SharePoint farm settings with SPDocKit I received:
+While trying to load SharePoint farm settings with SPDocKit Consultant I received:

 > Error occurred while loading server ‘ServerName’.

 ### Solution

-In order to allow SPDocKit to successfully gather all the information about your SharePoint farm servers, the following permissions are necessary:
+In order to allow SPDocKit Consultant to successfully gather all the information about your SharePoint farm servers, the following permissions are necessary:

 * Local Administrator on the server
 * Windows Update service up and running

-For more information on how to add the SPDocKit user to the Local Administrators group and how to start Windows Update service, read the [following article](../../requirements/server-load-permission-requirements.md#granting-permissions).
+For more information on how to add the SPDocKit Consultant user to the Local Administrators group and how to start Windows Update service, read the [following article](../../requirements/server-load-permission-requirements.md#granting-permissions).

 ### Affected reports

-* Adding SPDocKit user accounts to the **Local Administrator** group on the server is needed for WMI remote access and to get information about Windows updates.
+* Adding SPDocKit Consultant user account to the **Local Administrator** group on the server is needed for WMI remote access and to get information about Windows updates.
 In case you can’t give that kind of permissions due to security requirements, see lower for what you can grant instead this.
 The following reports will not be available:
   * Farm Explorer -&gt; Servers in Farm -&gt; Processors Info
   * Farm Explorer -&gt; Servers in Farm -&gt; Programs List
   * Farm Explorer -&gt; Servers in Farm -&gt; Available Windows Updates